-Émile Lemoine, Joel Neves Briard, Bastien Rioux, Renata Podbielski, Bénédicte Nauche, Denahin Hinnoutondji Toffa, Mark R Keezer, Frédéric Lesage, Dang Khoa Nguyen et Elie Bou Assi
+Émile Lemoine, Joel Neves Briard, Bastien Rioux, Renata Podbielski, Bénédicte Nauche, Denahin Hinnoutondji Toffa, Mark R. Keezer, Frédéric Lesage, Dang Khoa Nguyen and Elie Bou Assi

 |